mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
-- [ ] Simulations don't really match do they...
-- [ ] Efficiency in the MSc repository is just wrong.
-Idk why
 - [ ] ITL data change start time to be -40 ns not -20